 Best High Chairs For Travel

-If you are not going to be exclusively eating in restaurants with high chairs, then there is always the solution of having the baby sitting in your lap while they eat dinner, which is how much of the world, eats dinner with babies.
-Having the Phil n Teds did work quite well for establishing a dinner routine for a baby who was on the road for much of her first two years.
+If you are not going to be exclusively eating in restaurants with high chairs, then there is always the solution of having the babysitting in your lap while they eat dinner, which is how much of the world, eats dinner with babies.
+Having the phil&teds did work quite well for establishing a dinner routine for a baby who was on the road for much of her first two years.
 While we wouldn’t consider this a baby travel must haves, if you have the room in your luggage it is nice to have.

 Again, it depends on how long you are traveling for and where you are staying.
 When it comes to traveling with littlies there is a lot to be said for having cots in hotel rooms.

 We’ve seen travel tents and looked at them enviously.
 They seemingly would be good for picnics, camping trips, and as well as traveling.
 The only ‘issue’ I can see is that the child could get out which is not going to work if you are trying to establish a nighttime routine where the kids need to stay in bed.
 That is, it looks to me that they can ‘escape’ from a tent.
 Which, is then going to involve a lot of putting them back.
-We didn’t use one personally, but [easyazon_link identifier=”B00KIG637A” locale=”US” nw=”y” nf=”y” tag=”world06006-20″ cart=”y” localize=”y”]this one from KidCO comes recommended.
+We didn’t use one personally, but this one from KidCO comes recommended.
 In the future, this a baby travel gear item we would consider purchasing.

 Finally, for baby #1 we struggled with her not sleeping for months.
 The Peruvian ladies asked repeatedly why we didn’t take her to bed with us.
 We quoted the risks of SIDS and co-sleeping.
 About 4 months old we did some more research and took adequate precautions and co-sleeping became part of our life.
 Not to say that both kids didn’t get put down into a cot and have a routine but co-sleeping seemed natural and with precautions worked with us.
 When traveling, it’s a no-brainer and we try to convince the hotel to charge us less.